 Vibrant towns and villages are at the heart of our rural communities and can play an important role in revitalising rural Ireland.
-In 2016, the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs, Heather Humphreys T.D., launched a new Town and Village Renewal Scheme, with funding of €10 million, to start the process of rejuvenating Ireland's rural towns and villages to make them more attractive places in which to live and work, and to increase their tourism potential.
+In 2016, the Government launched a new Town and Village Renewal Scheme, with funding of €10 million, to start the process of rejuvenating Ireland's rural towns and villages to make them more attractive places in which to live and work, and to increase their tourism potential.
+An enhanced scheme, launched by Minister Ring, followed in 2017 with funding of €21.6million allocated to projects for up to 18 months.
+To date, over €31.6m has been allocated to more than 450 projects in towns and villages across Ireland.
+It is important to note that the Town and Village Renewal Scheme will become an integral element of Government's initiatives to be developed as part of the Rural Regeneration Fund in the coming years as we seek to build on programmes already in place.

-2. 2017 Scheme
+2. 2018 Scheme

-As part of the Government's Action Plan for Rural Development, an enhanced Town and Village Renewal Scheme for 2017 will again focus on improving the economic development of our rural towns and villages and will be run in two phases:
+As part of the Government's Action Plan for Rural Development and the recently announced Project Ireland 2040 the Town and Village Renewal Scheme for 2018 will again focus on improving the economic development of our rural towns and villages.
+A total of €15 million has been allocated for the scheme in the 2018 estimates.